jhalterman/concurrentunit/README.md

 ## Usage

 * Create a `Waiter`
 * Use `waiter.await` to block the main test thread while waiting for other threads to perform assertions.
 * Use the `waiter.assert` calls from any thread to perform assertions.
 * Once expected assertions are completed, use `waiter.resume` call to unblock the main thread.

+Optional:

+* Use `waiter.expectResumes` to indicate the number of `resume` calls the waiter should expect.
+This is useful when `resume` may be called by some thread prior to `await`.

 Assertion failures will result in the main thread being interrupted and the failure thrown.
 If a blocking operation times out before all expected `waiter.resume` calls occur, the test is failed with a TimeoutException.